 While in Arizona, she was a part of a musical theater group that traveled around the southwest and performed for various cities every weekend.
 She was a competitive dancer in Oklahoma which left her a title winner of many awards, including Tremaine’s Studio Dancer of the Year.
 She has been teaching since she was 16, and is very glad to be a part of the Chrissy’s family.

-Diana, Chrissy’s Dance Academy’s office manager, is a happily married Mom of 2 and is always ready to greet you with a smile at the front office.
+Diana, Chrissy’s Dance Academy’s office manager, is a happily married Mom of 3 and is always ready to greet you with a smile at the front office.
 She attended Texas Tech University where she studied early childhood development.
-After moving to San Antonio in the summer of 1999, she met and fell in love with her husband, Sly.
-Her daughter, Karina was born in the fall of 2000 and her son, Cesar was born in the summer of 2006.
-In addition to her two children, Diana is also a proud stepmom to her husbands’ first born son, Jeremy.
+After moving to San Antonio in the summer of 1999, she met and instantly fell in love with her husband, Sly and his first son, Jeremy.
+Their daughter, Karina was born in the fall of 2000 and their son, Cesar was born in the summer of 2006.
+In addition to being the office manager, Diana also works for NISD.

-Although Diana herself has no previous dance experience (other than the occasional night out with her husband or friends) she loves and is in awe of the many talented dancers and instructors she and her children have been exposed to.
+Although Diana herself has no previous dance experience (other than the occasional celebration or night out with her husband or friends) she loves and admires the many talented dancers and instructors she and her children have been exposed to.
 Diana’s children are very involved in the world of dance.
-Karina has been dancing since the age of 4 and competing since the age of 6.
-She takes lessons in tap, jazz, ballet, & lyrical.
-Cesar has taken tap lessons since the age of 3 and is now learning hip hop & jazz, he is also active in CYO sports.
-Diana’s husband, Sly, is an avid runner who is currently training for his first full marathon in November of 2012.
+Karina, now in high school, has been dancing since the age of 4 and competing since the age of 6.
+She is a member of Chrissy’s Elite Premiere Dance Company and currently holds the title of Miss Teen Starbound.
+In addition to studying karate, Cesar has been taking hip hop for a number of years and enjoys taking tap lessons too.
+Jeremy is currently in college where he is studying to earn a degree in architecture.
+Diana’s husband, Sly, is an avid runner who completed his first full marathon in November of 2012.
+He is an amazing man who truly shows great support and enthusiasm for all of his children’s activities.

 Zandy Aguirre has been dancing since the age of 2 and has practiced ballet, tap, jazz, hip-hop and lyrical.
 In high school she was a member of the Silver Spurs Drill Team and the Lariettes Dance Team with which she performed competitively at various MA, SMA, Showtime and American Dance/Drill Team competitions.
 She was also a Principal in the Brandeis Ballet Company and now attends the University of Texas at San Antonio where she is working toward getting her degree in Criminal Psychology.